 First generation adults have been recorded in May or June,

-and second generation in late July or August.
+and second generation from mid July to late August.

 - Phyllonorycter dubitella.
 Found as larval leaf-mines on Goat Willow, this small moth

 (wingspan approx. 7mm) is similar in appearance to many others in the same genus, with golden-brown forewings marked